 Exfoliation will improve not only the appearance of your skin by increasing luminosity and glow, but the texture too.
 Dry skin can often feel rough to the touch, with a frustrating tendency to flake as freely as a croissant.
 Exfoliation helps to dial down these side effects by helping send dead skin cells on their way.

 There are knock-on benefits for the rest of your routine too.
 Exfoliation clears the path for the much-needed nourishing serums and moisturisers that follow, allowing them to penetrate the skin with ease.
 Picture it like having a big wardrobe clear out.
 With your unwanted items no longer taking up precious hanger space, the process of putting together outfits becomes much easier.

 There’s no hard-and-fast rule for how often you can exfoliate dry skin, as it will depend on your skin’s unique needs.
 But, if you’re looking for a rough guide, we would aim for a few times a week.
-A caveat to this is skin is intensely dry or super sensitive, with a tendency to become red and sore with the slightest misstep.
+A caveat to this is if you have very sensitive skin or skin that is intensely dry with a tendency to become red and sore with the slightest misstep.
 In which case, only exfoliate once a week, using the gentlest methods.
 You may find that your skin needs more exfoliation at certain points of the year, such as during the winter months, and less at others.
 Things like stress and hormones can impact how your skin looks and feels too.